yoki31/documentation/content/applications/finance/accounting/fiscal_localizations/localizations/france.rst

 no way to actually find which lines are to be grouped in a single move, and effectively impeding the creation of balanced moves.

 One last attempt is made, grouping all lines from the same journal and date ("JournalLib", "EcritureDate").
-Should this grouping generate balanced moves (sum(credit) - sum(debit) = 0), then each different
-combination of journal and date will create a new move.
+Should this grouping generate balanced moves (sum(credit) - sum(debit) = 0), then each different combination of journal and date creates a new move.

-e.g. ACH + 2021/05/01 ---> new move on journal ACH with name '20210501'.
+**Example**: ACH + 2021/05/01 ---> new move on journal ACH with name '20210501'.

-Should this attempt fail, the user will be prompted an error message with all the move lines that are supposedly unbalanced.
+Should this attempt fail, the user is prompted an error message with all the move lines that are supposedly unbalanced.

 Partner information